14 Aug 9 STRATEGIES TO CREATE 21ST CENTURY SCHOOLS

 So I thought I’d share with you the most valuable strategies that I’ve learnt so far!

 - Adopt an Entrepreneurial Mindset.
 To be honest with you I’m a huge advocate of Professor Yong Zhao.
 I love his thinking and I love the way he challenges educators to think using an entrepreneurial mindset.
 In fact, I resigned from my headship of a 4-program IB school in 2014 to design my own start-up so I could learn more about being entrepreneur.
 Most tasks I have undertaken to get the new school up and running have been accomplished by applying my new entrepreneurial mindset; for example, curriculum design, developing teacher profiles and recruiting, purchasing resources, marketing, creating our reputation, product quality, customer relations, public relations, community collaborations and connections, professional development for teachers.
 All these areas have enormous entrepreneurial opportunities to be explored by schools to empower teachers and students to grow and develop.
+You don’t need a PhD or international education masters degree to get started – just the right attitude!

 - Create the Dream.
 People today want to be a part of something bigger than themselves.
 People want to have a purpose in life that will make the world a better place.
 They want to contribute in some way.
 So create a BIG DREAM that is worthy and will capture the hearts and minds of others.
 Turn it into a vision and a mission statement and invite teachers, parents and students to believe in it and live it.
 This will create an amazing culture in your school for your students and teachers to thrive.
+Don’t just limit yourself to thinking about your local school – consider international school leadership and ways of increasing connectivity through technology.

 - Recruit, Grow and Inspire Passionate Teachers.
 Review your recruiting policy and procedures.
 Be open to employing teachers who are risk-takers, go-getters and who have a variety of experiences and different careers than teaching.
 They bring many different perspectives to the collective genius of your school and will be crucial to successfully create a culture of innovation, change and disruption.